 Inspired by the description I found in an ancient text.
-Read More.
-It seems that Greek volvoi are no longer exported, so you can use the lampascioni from Puglia, either roasted or in vinegar.
+It seems that Greek volvoi are no longer exported, so you can use the lampascioni from Puglia, either sold roasted or in vinegar.
 Alternatively you can substitute pickled pearl onions, avoiding the bitter taste all together… Read more about our love of bitter taste.

 Makes 4 servings